YowSiaoKang/tp/docs/UserGuide.md

 ### Refreshing availabilities : `refresh`

-Remove any outdated availabilities based on the today's date from volunteer contacts.
+Keep your data sparkling clean :sparkles:, remove any outdated availabilities based on the today's date from volunteer contacts.

 Format: `refresh`